-San Francisco 49ers
+28. San Francisco 49ers

 The 49ers, who began play in the All-America Football Conference in 1946, were named after the settlers who ventured to the San Francisco area during the gold rush of 1849.

-Tampa Bay Buccaneers
+30. Tampa Bay Buccaneers

 A panel of local sportswriters and representatives from the NFL expansion team, including owner Hugh F. Culverhouse, chose Buccaneers from an original list of more than 400 names in 1975.
-The nickname, which was a popular choice among fans in a name-the-team contest, was a nod to the pirates who raided Florida’s coasts during the 17th century.
+The name, which was a popular choice among fans in a name-the-team contest, was a nod to the pirates who raided Florida’s coasts during the 17th century.

 After relocating from Houston to Tennessee in 1995, the team played two seasons as the Oilers before owner Bud Adams held a statewide contest to rename the team.
 Titans was chosen over names such as Tornadoes, Copperheads, South Stars, and Wranglers.
 “We wanted a new nickname to reflect strength, leadership and other heroic qualities,” Adams told reporters.

 32. Washington Commanders

 One year after he acquired an NFL franchise in Boston, George Preston Marshall changed the team’s nickname from Braves to Redskins.
 According to most accounts, the name was meant to honor head coach and Native American William Henry “Lone Star” Dietz, though some question whether Dietz was a Native American.
 The Redskins kept their controversial nickname when they relocated to Washington, D.C., in 1937.
 After a brief stint as the Washington Football Team, they became the Washington Commanders in 2022.